-Indigenous Walks is a walk and talk through downtown Ottawa bringing awareness about social, political and cultural issues while exploring monuments, landscape, architecture and art through an Indigenous perspective.
+Indigenous Walks is a walk and talk through downtown Ottawa exploring landscape, architecture, art and monuments through an Indigenous perspective.

-On the land of the Anishinaabe Peoples called Turtle Island, this tour will guide participants on various walks through Ottawa’s public spaces including:
+On the land of the Anishinabe Peoples called Turtle Island, the tours will guide participants on various walks through Ottawa’s public spaces including:

 You’ll get to know Ottawa like you have never known it before!